ODA-js/oda-js-documentation/dump-data.md

 **Note**: run the commands from the api4 folder.

-api4/src/seeds folder contains dump and restore files and loaderConfig.ts file. it is the main file of dump that describes what you want to i/e.
+**api4/src/seeds** folder contains the `dumpDirect.ts` and `restore.ts` files that implement the import/export operations.

+`loaderConfig.ts` file is placed in the same folder.
+It is the main config file that describes what you want to import/export.
+(Learn more about [LoaderConfig](/dump-data/loaderconfig.md))

-api4/data/queries folder contains the queries for i/e and used by loaderConfig.
+`api4/data/queries` folder contains the queries for import/export and used by loaderConfig.
+(Learn more about [Queries for LoaderConfig](/dump-data/queries.md))

-If you change loaderConfig or Query, you must to recompile api4 by running command npm run compile

-See the result of dump in the data/dump1.json file.
+* See the result of the data export in the `api4/data/dump1.json` file.
-Place the data what you want to import to the database in the data/dump.json file.
+* Place the imported data in the `api4/data/dump.json` file.

+Or you can change the filenames in the forementioned `package.json` file.

+**Note:** If you change the loaderConfig.ts or it's some query, you must recompile api4 by running command `npm run compile` from api4.